Skip to content

 Here’s an overview of key exemptions and special cases:

 • Youth employment.
-For employees under the age of 18 who have worked less than 650 hours for an employer in a calendar year, the minimum wage is $12 per hour.
-This will rise to $13 in 2o25.
+For employees under the age of 18 who have worked less than 650 hours for an employer in a calendar year, the minimum wage is $13 per hour.
 This rate is lower than the standard minimum wage to encourage youth employment and provide flexibility for businesses employing young workers.

 • Agricultural workers.
 Employees engaged in agricultural activities, including harvesting, planting, and tending crops or livestock, are exempt from Illinois minimum wage requirements.
 This exemption reflects the unique nature of agricultural work and the challenges associated with applying a fixed minimum wage in this sector.